Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 in brief

-• Anthony Albanese has faced criticism from a Greens politician over comments made about the former Australian of the Year.
+• Anthony Albanese has faced criticism from Greens politicians over comments made about the former Australian of the Year.

 • The PM has offered a qualified apology for labelling Grace Tame "difficult".

-Prime Minister Anthony Albanese has offered an explanation for comments made this week about 2021 Australian of the Year Grace Tame, where he labelled her as "difficult".
+Prime Minister Anthony Albanese has offered an explanation for comments made this week about 2021 Australian of the Year Grace Tame in which he labelled her "difficult".

-He issued a qualified apology, saying he was sorry if his remarks were misinterpreted.
+He issued a qualified apology on Thursday, saying he was sorry if his remarks were misinterpreted, adding that he was referring to the "difficult life" Tame, a child sex abuse survivor, had experienced.

-Albanese labelled Tame "difficult" during a rapid-fire game, where he was asked to give one-word responses to a list of well-known figures at the Future Victoria conference.
+Albanese labelled Tame "difficult" during a rapid-fire game, where he was asked to give one-word responses to a list of well-known figures at the Future Victoria conference in Melbourne on Wednesday.

 During the conference, he also called One Nation leader Pauline Hanson "divisive", Donald Trump "president", and former prince Andrew Mountbatten-Windsor a "grub".